nickjalbert/design_docs/registry.rst

 **Q:** Do we want to design the API so that using a component from the registry looks exactly (or nearly) the same as using a hand-built component.
-Basically, should we recommend using the same sort of composition for both composing an agent from an env, policy and algo built from scratch and composing an agent entirely from pre-built components in the registry?
+Basically, should we recommend using the same sort of composition for both composing an agent from an environment, policy, and algorithm built from scratch and composing an agent entirely from pre-built components in the registry?

 **A:**  Yes, I think nudging users toward consistency would be good.
 I think that means component specifications and APIs that are well documented and